 Built in 1982, our children enter through classroom doors enabling and impressively quick and safe evacuation during fire drills!
 The school boasts two halls, used for assemblies, PE, music, drama and for dining, a library and on site breakfast and after school club facilities from 7am until 7pm run by our staff.
-In recent years the building has been adapted and improved to provide easy access for wheelchair users and the visually impaired.
+In recent years the building has been improved to provide separate classrooms and easy access for wheelchair users and the visually impaired.

-Our very large playing field is securely surrounded by mature trees and bushes.
-There are hard play areas, sports pitches, tracks, seating, “Forest Schools” and gardening areas, climbing apparatus, a “stage”, a covered pavilion used for lessons and play, a designated outside learning environment for Reception pupils and plenty of space for active games and quieter pursuits.
-In warmer weather pupils are often given the option of eating outside, on picnic blankets, regardless of whether they bring packed lunch or take a school meal.
+Our very large playing field is surrounded by attractive mature trees and bushes.
+There are hard play areas, sports pitches, tracks, seating, “Forest Schools”, gardening areas, climbing apparatus, a “stage”, table tennis tables, a covered pavilion, a separate spacious outside learning environment for pupils in E.Y.F.S. and plenty of space for active games and quieter pursuits.
+In warmer weather pupils are often given the option of eating outside, regardless of whether they bring packed lunch or take a school meal.
 Our wonderful P.T.A.
 “Friends of Collingwood” (F.O.C.U.S.), regularly provide us with new outside play equipment.
 Please take a look at their facebook page to find out more.

 Parents and carers can give their views of our school at